Kushan-Nilanga/sit719/5.1D/writing/Report - Don Athalage.md

 Details of each of these parameters can be found in the [sklearn documentation](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html).

 **MLP**\
 MLP is a supervised learning algorithm that learns a function f(x) by training on a dataset, where x is the input and y is the output.
-Given a set of features x = {x1, x2, …, xn} and a target y, it can learn a non-linear function approximator for either classification or regression.
+Given a set of features and a target, it can learn a function approximator for either classification or regression.
+MLP has evolved on to becoming deep learning domain of machine learning.
 Below is the grid space used for hyperparameter tuning.

 <pre>mlp_param_grid = {
     'clf__hidden_layer_sizes': [(10,), (20,), (30,), (40,), (50,), (60,), (70,), (80,), (90,), (100,)],